hungaikev/theatre-booking-akka-example/env/README.md

 - [Access](https://github.com/LoyaltyOne/bazooka) to a [ZooKeeper ensemble](https://zookeeper.apache.org)
 - [ecs-service](https://github.com/ukayani/ecs-service)

+### A note on ECS Service ###
+`ecs-service` is used to isolate the environment from the application.
+We extract the environment variables into `.env` files so we can have versatile deployments (deploy to many different environments like dev, staging, prod).

 ## Deployment ##
 In the `dev.params.json` file, we have specified the target ECS cluster.
 The `service.json` describes how to deploy this application as an ECS Service and also route traffic to the service via the Application Load Balancer.